Tree cricket: Diet

 Tree crickets are omnivorous, and are known to feed on plant parts, other insects such as Sternorrhyncha, and even fungi.

 Mating

 Tree crickets exhibit a behavior called courtship feeding.
 Shortly after copulation the male tree cricket secretes a fluid from the metanotal gland located between its wings in the thoracic cavity.
 This fluid provides the female with nutrients that help to increase the chances of reproduction.
 Female tree crickets have even been known to steal this fluid from a mating pair during copulation or finish consuming the fluid if the first female dismounts and leaves.
-After mating a male cannot mate again until after 30 to 60 min allowing the production of another spermatophere.
+After mating a male cannot mate again for 30 to 60 min, allowing the production of another spermatophore.
 Eggs are laid in the fall, in a series of small holes drilled into the bark.
 After remaining dormant for the winter, the eggs hatch in the spring and the young tree crickets begin feeding on aphids.
 They may go through as many as twelve molts before reaching maturity around mid summer.